 3. Small Group Student Meetings (peer assessment and mentoring) (Indirect): This process addresses outcomes 3, 4, 6, and 7.
-Assessment and analysis will begin on March 1st.
-Results will be reported for the current academic year by May 31st.
+Assessment of the report year will begin on January 15th of the following year and results will be reported by May 31st.